ShimmyShaman/midge/README.md

 #### Maximal configuration of development environment

-The development environment itself (as much as possible) is built using the dynamic recompilation which allows reconfiguration by the developer however it may serve best.
-This can be done by accessing the code that runs the development environment _by using the development environment_.
+The development environment itself (as much as possible) is run inside the same process used to develop projects.
+Utilizing the dynamic recompilation allows reconfiguration by the developer however it may serve best.
+This allows editing of the development environment by using the development environment.

 ## Progress